RicardoDominguez/machine-control/README.md

  * Machine side - performs build and processes raw data
  * Cluster side - computes actions according to state of system

 Communications is done through SFTP by passing files.
+The machine side establishes communication with the server, and takes care of setting and getting files.
  * The action array has a size of `N x 2`, where N is the number of parts being built.
  * The state array has a size of `N x 16`.